COVID-19 pandemic in British Columbia: May to August

 On August 20, it was announced that all targeted public health orders for the central Okanagan would be extended to the entirety of the Interior Health region.
 Henry stated that infections were "levelling off" in the central Okanagan, but that transmission had increased elsewhere in the region.
 She cited wildfire evacuations as a potential factor in these increases.

 On August 23, Henry announced that proof of vaccination would become mandatory for people aged 12 and over at "social, recreational, and discretionary events and businesses", such as restaurants, nightclubs, gyms, organized indoor events, and ticketed sporting events.
-Patrons under 12 must be accompanied by a vaccinated adult.
-Effective September 13, individuals must present proof of at least one vaccine dose, and by October 24 they must present proof of full vaccination.
+Patrons under 12 were required be accompanied by a vaccinated adult.
+Effective September 13, individuals were required to present proof of at least one vaccine dose, and by October 24 they had to present proof of full vaccination.
 Henry stated that this order would last through at least January 31, 2022, but may be extended if needed.
-The measure will be enforced with a new B.C. vaccine card, which will also be downloadable for smartphones.
-There will be no exceptions for recent negative tests, or for medical or religious reasons that prevent vaccination; faith-based gatherings and K-12 school activities are not covered by the order.
+The measure was enforced with a new B.C. vaccine card based on the SMART Health Card framework, which was also downloadable for smartphones.
+There were no exceptions allowed for recent negative tests, or for medical or religious reasons that prevent vaccination; faith-based gatherings and K-12 school activities were not covered by the order.

 The next day, Henry announced that the mask mandate for public indoor spaces would also be reinstated effective August 25, due to the Delta variant and the number of unvaccinated residents in the province.
 She also discussed plans for the next school year, allowing full-day, in-person learning as normal, but with masks mandatory for staff and students in grades 4 and up.